 In most cases, the sponsoring parent does not have to show proof of financial income.
-However, if the dependent child being sponsored also has dependent children of their own, then the parent will be required to meet a certain income requirement.
+However, if the dependant child being sponsored also has dependant children of their own, then the parent will be required to meet a certain income requirement.

 If you are living in Quebec and want to sponsor a child: Please note that you must meet Quebec’s immigration sponsorship requirements in addition to the requirements listed in this article.